wp-plugins/auction-nudge/readme.txt

 9. The Within Your Theme settings page, allowing you to use the plugin from within your theme

 == Changelog ==

+= 4.0.3 =

+Fixed minor WordPress admin JavaScript bug which was causing conflicts with some other plugins.
+Thanks to Tamara for bringing this to my attention.

 = 4.0.2 =